How to Fix NVIDIA Driver Crashing in Windows 10

-If your PC is facing these issues due to the graphics and drivers, here are some of the things you can try to fix it.
+If your PC faces these issues due to the graphics and drivers, here are some things you can try to fix.
+Also, if you want to know how to turn off the NVIDIA overlay, click here!

 See Also: How To Tell If A Graphics Card Is Bad I Here Are Five Ways To Know